Hidden tunnels, fake doors: China probes mining tragedy that killed 82

 Sign up now: Get insights on Asia's fast-moving developments

-BEIJING, May 26 - Unmarked tunnels, missing trackers and fake doors have been uncovered during an initial probe into the deadliest mining tragedy in China in over 15 years, with the government vowing to leave no stone unturned, state media reported on Tuesday.
+BEIJING – Unmarked tunnels, missing trackers and fake doors have been uncovered during an initial probe into the deadliest mining tragedy in China in over 15 years, with the government vowing to leave no stone unturned, state media reported on May 26.

 The blast is the deadliest mining accident in China since 2009, when a gas explosion at the Xinxing Mine in Heilongjiang province killed 108 people.

-While the cause of Friday's incident remains under investigation, the official Xinhua news agency on Tuesday said concealed mining tunnels, falsified drawings and outsourced and unregistered miners, who had not been provided with required life-saving location trackers, were contributing factors to the deadly incident.
+While the cause of the May 22 incident remains under investigation, the official Xinhua news agency on May 26 said concealed mining tunnels, falsified drawings and outsourced and unregistered miners, who had not been provided with required life-saving location trackers, were contributing factors to the deadly incident.

 Reuters was not able to contact officials from the company, as according to state media they have been detained.